Mr4FX/mr4fx/README.md

 ## Hello World!

 I am a 18 years old, mostly self taught, software engineer & Security Researcher born in Morocco and currently living in Morocco.
-I'm passionate about sofware engineering, robotics, and everything in-between.
-I've worked with tools ranging from PHP / Laravel, JS/TS, Python, C++ .
+I'm passionate about sofware engineering & Security Researching, robotics, and everything in-between.
+I've worked with tools ranging from PHP / Laravel, Python, NodeJs .
 I love to learn and contribute in any and every possible way.

 ### To know a little more about me...